 Identify areas for improvement in the performance of the IANA Functions and associated oversight mechanisms.

-Any recommendations would be expected to identify improvements in these areas that were supported by data and associated analysis about existing deficiencies and how they could be addressed.
+Any recommendations will be expected to identify improvements in these areas that were supported by data and associated analysis about existing deficiencies and how they could be addressed.

 Composition of IANA Function Review Teams